WilliammVu/AI-Trading-Bot/README.md

 # AI-Trading-Bot

-> An all in one, AI native trading bot
+> The all-in-one, AI-native trading bot

 ## Table of Contents
 - [About](#about)